mrigankpawagi/LeanearTemporalLogic/README.md

 # LeanearTemporalLogic

 This is a formalization of Linear Temporal Logic (LTL) in the Lean 4 theorem prover.
-The project implements the syntax and semantics of LTL, transition systems, and provides various lemmae and theorems about LTL and LT properties.
+The project implements the syntax and semantics of LTL, transition systems, and provides various lemmas and theorems about LTL and LT properties.

 > [!NOTE]
 > This project is a work in progress and may not be ready for use as a dependency.
 Contributions and feedback are welcome!